Is Bacterial Pneumonia?

 The most common symptoms of bacterial pneumonia are:

-- cough with yellow, green, or blood-tinged mucus
+- a cough with thick yellow, green, or

 - sudden onset of chills